divyanshg221220/ATM/README.md

 - Basic error handling for invalid input or failed authentication

-- SQL parameterization to prevent injection attacks (if implemented)

 ***🖥️ Tech Used
 FRONT-END : PYTHON
 BACK- END : MYSQL***